Manual Machining

 high-speed steel

+HSS.
 A common cutting tool material that is relatively inexpensive and offers excellent toughness.
-High-speed steel tools are often heat treated and coated.
+High-speed steel tools are often heat-treated and coated.

-A milling machine with a spindle that is parallel to the ground and machine worktable.
-Horizontal column and knee milling machines are less common than vertical column and knee milling machines.
+A mill with a spindle that is parallel to the ground and machine worktable.
+The horizontal column and knee mill, or milling machine, is less common than the vertical mill.

 indicator pin

-A point on the end of the dial indicator.
-Indicator pins run across two or more surfaces to measure differences in distance.
+A point on the end of a dial indicator.
+Indicator pins run across two or more surfaces to measure differences in distance and angles.

 An abrupt, but slight, off-center shift of the edge finder pin.
-Jump off indicates that an edge finder has located a workpiece edge.
+A kick indicates that an edge finder has located a workpiece edge.

 knee crank

 A handle that raises and lowers the knee and worktable of a manual milling machine.
-Knee cranks allow operators to adjust the feed rate incrementally.
+Knee cranks allow operators to adjust the feed rate in the Z axis incrementally.

 leadscrew